Documentation structure

-The PHP Manual sources are currently stored in our Git repositories.
+The PHP Manual sources are stored in Git repositories.

 To checkout the PHP Manual sources, follow the steps in Setting up a documentation environment